Transform your Office Culture from Boring to Fun

 Sitting for long periods of time can strain your body and unless you see a chiropractor, this problem can only get worse.

-Yoga and meditating helps to clear the mind and filter out any negative tension you may be feeling.
-Simple desk poses can ease body tension so you can spend more time focusing on work and less on discomfort.
+Yoga and meditating help to clear the mind and filter out any negative tension you may be feeling.
+Simple desk poses can liven up the office by easing body tension so you can spend more time focusing on work and less on discomfort.

 Take a Break with your pet